-A good sponsor is as important as a diploma from a decent educational institution.
+A good sponsor is as important as a diploma from a decent school.

 But do not think that Americans are distributing their recommendations to everyone.
 To vouch for anyone here is not accepted.
 If a person decides to act as a guarantor for you and give a recommendation, then only if he is completely sure that you are the one who is needed for a particular job.
 In fact, he seems to give his word that you are suitable for this position, cope with it, that you are decent and you can be trusted with serious work.
 For Americans, the word they give is very important.
 Americans begin to look for guarantors with good connections from the university, making friends in different companies.

 Dear and slow internet